vegaprotocol/specs/protocol/0028-GOVE-governance.md

 If even one proposal within the batch would fail then the entire batch fails.

 If the batch passes, each of the component proposals should be enacted at their enactment timestamp exactly as if each had been proposed and passed individually.
 The enactment order of two proposals in the batch with the same enactment timestamp does not need to be defined and should be considered indeterminate from a user's point-of-view.
+In particular asset update proposals may emit signed bundles to be submitted to the bridge on ethereum side (for withdrawal delay / threshold updates).

 ## APIs